-Raised in a family of hobbyist photographers, Chris became intriqued at an early age.
-In fact, it was Christmas of 1982 after Santa strategically placed a Kodak Disk film camera under the tree, that Chris caught a glimpse of the creative stronghold photography would eventually have on his life.
+Raised in a family of amateur photographers, Chris became intrigued at an early age.
+It was Christmas of 1982, after Santa strategically placed that Kodak Disk film camera under the tree, that Chris caught an initial glimpse of the creative stronghold photography would eventually have on his life.
 However, it wasn't until spring of 1998 when he received his first legit camera, a Nikon F3, that Chris started to take his photography seriously.

-Whether infiltrating ground zero to document the 9/11 tragedy, or wading through waist deep in snow in frigid temperatures for the perfect sunset, Chris relies on his childhood upbringing and Marine Corps mindset to express his unique perspective.
+Chris is best known for his landscapes, automotive, and cinematic portraits, but he doesn't pigeonhole himself into one specific genre.
+Chris shoots almost any subject that he finds interesting.
+Whether infiltrating ground zero to document the 9/11 tragedy, or wading through waist deep snow in frigid temperatures for the perfect sunset, Chris relies on his childhood upbringing and Marine Corps mindset to express his unique perspective.

-Chris is currently based in Raleigh, North Carolina, and he selectively takes on new clients and projects that peak both his curiousity and creativity.
+Chris is currently based in Raleigh, North Carolina, and selectively takes on new clients and projects that peak his curiosity and creativity.
 For more information, please contact Chris directly from any of the links below.